Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Reinforcement Fine-Tuning Mitigates Forgetting in CPT

 \paragraph{Evaluation Metrics.} To quantify the model's performance during CPT, we adopt two standard metrics.
 Let $P_{t,j}$ denote the test accuracy on task $j$ after learning task $t$.
 We measure the final overall performance using \textit{\textbf{average accuracy}} (\textit{\textbf{AvgAcc}}), which is the average accuracy across all tasks after training on the final task $T$.
 To measure knowledge retention, we use the \textit{\textbf{forgetting measure}} (\textit{\textbf{FM}}), which calculates the average difference between the final accuracy of a task and the best accuracy achieved for that task throughout the training sequence.
 Let $P_{i}^* = \max_{k \in \{i, \dots, T\}} P_{k,i}$ be the best performance for task $i$.
 The above two metrics are defined as:

 A higher \textit{AvgAcc} indicates better overall performance, while an \textit{FM} closer to zero signifies less forgetting and better knowledge preservation.

 \paragraph{Implementation Details.} All experiments employ full-parameter fine-tuning for both SFT and RFT to ensure comprehensive capability assessment.
 Experiments of SFT are conducted using the \textit{llamafactory} \citep{zheng2024} framework, with a learning rate of $1e-5$ and a batch size of 24.
 RFT methods (GRPO, ReMax, and RLOO) are implemented using the \textit{easyR1} \citep{zheng2025} framework, building upon \textit{Verl} \citep{sheng2024hybridflow}.
 A consistent configuration is applied across RFT methods to ensure an equitable comparison: a learning rate of $1e-6$, a rollout batch size of 512, a sampling temperature of 1.0, with KL-divergence coefficient $\beta=0.01$.
 Specifically, GRPO is implemented adhering to its foundational methodology, with a group size set to 8.
 ReMax followed its core algorithm, and RLOO adopted the official Hugging Face algorithm.
+To ensure the generality of our findings, we conduct additional experiments across different model architectures, scales, and task domains, with detailed results provided in Appendix~\ref{app:robustness_efficiency}.